aws/sagemaker-python-sdk/doc/frameworks/djl/using_djl.rst

 These can either be models you have trained/fine-tuned yourself, or models available publicly from the HuggingFace Hub.
 DJL Serving in the SageMaker Python SDK supports hosting models for the popular HuggingFace NLP tasks, as well as Stable Diffusion.

-You can either deploy your model using DeepSpeed or HuggingFace Accelerate, or let DJL Serving determine the best backend based on your model architecture and configuration.
+You can either deploy your model using DeepSpeed, FasterTransformer, or HuggingFace Accelerate, or let DJL Serving determine the best backend based on your model architecture and configuration.

 .. code:: python